 The General Medical Council registers doctors to practise medicine in the UK.
 Their purpose is to protect, promote and maintain the health and safety of the public by ensuring proper standards in the practice of medicine.
 This is a useful link to a Guide on What to Expect from your Doctor.

-Southern Derbyshire Clinical Commissioning Group - responsible for planning health services, based on assessing the needs of their local population, buying services that meet those needs, and monitoring the quality of the services and care provided to patients.
+Derby and Derbyshire Clinical Commissioning Group – responsible for planning health services, based on assessing the needs of their local population, buying services that meet those needs, and monitoring the quality of the services and care provided to patients.

 Derby Evening Telegraph Health Page for news on local health issues.